lgusar/sports-complex-management/README.md

 The backend application and the database are dockerized.

-API documentation available through Swagger after starting the application.
+API documentation available through Swagger after starting the application on `http://localhost:3000/swagger`.

 Database management available through PGAdmin running on `http://localhost:8888`